diyjac/SDC-P4/README.md

 ![Project Video Frame 200](./output_images/project_video_frame200.png)

 The recovery was successful with confidence restored to 100% for both left and right lane lines and with high pixel counts of 6865 and 5242 respectively.
-This issue may be resolvable with the increase the width of the linemask by increasing the *self.maskDelta* from 5 to perhaps 12; however, this may introduce false positive pixel masking, something to look into in the future.
+This issue may be resolvable with the increase the width of the line mask by increasing the *self.maskDelta* from 5 to perhaps 12; however, this may introduce false positive pixel masking, something to look into in the future.

 #### 4.1.2 Frame 561

 At frame 560 in the project video, we find that there was a jarring bounce that caused the projection to become misaligned, and so the lane lines no longer match for the right lane line.
-Notice that the top of the 'birds-eye' view of the lane lines are much wider apart than at the bottom.
+Notice that the top of the 'birds-eye' view of the lane lines is much wider apart than at the bottom.
 At frame 560, the right lane line finally drops below its 50% threshold at 238 pixel count on the concrete bridge and declares it no longer has confidence in its tracking abilities:

 ![Project Video Frame 560](./output_images/project_video_frame560.png)